Meaningful Messages: How to Deal with Challenges in Your Workplace Relationships

 It can also be useful to recall your strengths, skills, and abilities.
 Reminding yourself of these high points about yourself can help you stay balanced when you are impacted by negative words, statements, or behaviours from others.

 For example, what do you do that brings a lot of value to your workplace?
 What are some examples of positive things that others have said to you about working and connecting with you?
 What would you or others say are your top skills or strengths?
 Think about your many great attributes - this may help you when you are feeling upset.

-Call your EFAP program or counsellor to get emotional support
+Call your Employee and Family Assistance Program (EFAP), counsellor, or therapist to get emotional support

 Feel free to make use of the counselling services available to you through your employer, such as the Employee and Family Assistance Program.
 If you already have a private counsellor, feel free to access their support to focus on this issue at a pace and intensity that suits you.

 If you don’t have a counsellor but or would like the more open-ended and flexible service that a therapist can provide, then try to find a counsellor who you feel is a good fit for you.

 Speak with your manager or human resources representative and ask how they can help you

 If you continue to feel very distressed and believe that reaching out to a supervisor, your human resources representative, or another leader could be helpful, then make an appointment to inform them of the sensitive situation you are in.

 It might help to make some notes to help you stay on topic, focus on your priorities, and describe the issue as objectively as possible.
 This supervisor or leader may be able to share an external viewpoint that could shed more light on the matter, help you approach it in an alternative way, or even mediate between you and the other person in extreme circumstances.